IvanCCO/Blog/client/src/assets/Markdown/about.md

 Taxco bears some resemblance to Medium, but it's exclusively for my use.
 Currently, I am in the process of learning TypeScript, React, and frontend development in general.
 While I am more accustomed to backend development, Taxco is designed to be a full-stack project.
 I am committed to adhering to best practices for frontend development as I continue to explore and learn.

-> For some components, I am utilizing Chakra UI.
+> For some components, I am using Chakra UI.

 ### Requirements